Shaowen Bardzell

 clio.andris@design.gatech.edu

-Clio Andris is an assistant professor in the School of City and Regional Planning and the School of Interactive Computing at Georgia Tech.
+Clio Andris is an associate professor in the School of City and Regional Planning and the School of Interactive Computing at Georgia Tech.
 Her research is on mathematical models of social networks, social flows, and interpersonal relationships in geographic space, applied to issues of urban planning, visualization, transportation and geography.
 She teaches GIScience classes at multiple levels including Environmental GIS and Spatial Network Analysis, as well as classes on Information Visualization.
 She is a member of the Center for Spatial Planning Analytics and Visualization (CSPAV) and an affiliate of the Center for Quality Growth and Regional Development (CQGRD).
 She is also a member of the School of Interactive Computing's Information Visualization research group.
 She received her PhD from MIT in 2011 in Urban Information Systems where she was an NDSEG fellow and member of the Senseable City Lab.
 She held postdoctoral positions at the Singapore-MIT Alliance for Research and Technology (SMART) at the Santa Fe Institute.

 Academic Specialty: